ttskch/WordPress.Skeleton/README.md

 ## Usage

-WordPress will be installed in `/wp/` so you should set DocumentRoot to `/path/to/project/wp/`.
+WordPress core will be installed in `/wp/` so root directory of your website will be `/wp/`. (e.g. "http://example.com/project-name/wp/")

+If you want to hide `/wp/` from URL you should set DocumentRoot to `/path/to/project/wp/`.
-And some files and directories will be symlinked after `composer install/update`, as shown below:

-* `/wp/wp-content/plugins` -> `/wp-content/plugins`
-* `/wp/wp-content/themes` -> `/wp-content/themes`
-* `/wp/wp-config.php` -> `/wp-config.php`
-* `/wp/local-config.php` -> `/local-config.php`
+Now you can create your own theme in `/wp-content/themes/` and install some plugins into `/wp-content/plugins/`.

-Then, `/wp/` and `/wp-content/plugins/` are not managed on your repository so you can focus only your own source codes in `/wp-content/themes`.
+And your git repository doesn't manage `/wp/` and `/wp-content/plugins/` so **you can focus only your own source codes** in `/wp-content/themes`.

-Of course you can install plugins or themes via composer as described in the next chapter.
+Of course you can install plugins (or themes) via composer as described in the next chapter.

 ## Installing plugins via composer

 ### Using WordPress Packagist

-You can use [WordPress Packagist](http://wpackagist.org) to install plugins or themes via composer like below:
+You can use [WordPress Packagist](http://wpackagist.org) to install plugins (or themes) via composer like below:

 ```json
 {